 How humanitarian drones can increase the effectiveness of response efforts

 Unmanned aircraft are ideal for undertaking a wide range of humanitarian and disaster relief missions.
 One such application that has already seen a number of successful trial programs is the delivery of critical supplies for both emergency and ongoing health programs.
-Vaccines, food, first aid kits, and blood are all highly suited to drone delivery and can be delivered by parachute from a fixed-wing Unmanned Aerial Vehicle, or by a quick-release tether system or physical landing using a VTOL UAV.
+Vaccines, food, first aid kits, and blood are all highly suited to drone delivery and can be delivered by parachute from a fixed-wing Unmanned Aerial Vehicle, or by a quick-release tether system or physical landing using a VTOL UAV communication system.

 If a multirotor or helicopter UAV is able to land, it may also be able to retrieve payloads from the drop zone such as medical diagnostic samples.

 Drone-based mapping is an essential tool that allows responders to assess the damage and get the lay of the land, particularly in developing countries that may not have high-quality and up-to-date maps available, or where damage has been so severe that landscapes, buildings, and infrastructure have been significantly altered.
 The orthophotographic data required for useful digital maps can be gathered and processed in a matter of hours or even minutes, providing essential situational awareness for personnel on the ground.

 Both visible and thermal sensors can be integrated into drone platforms and used to spot a variety of objects from the air, including collapsed buildings and structures, missing persons, and wildfires.
 Artificial intelligence and computer vision software can be used in conjunction with this capability in order to classify and identify objects and features in much less time than human observers, allowing actionable intelligence to be gathered and passed to ground teams much more quickly.